UNITED TECHNOLOGIES RESEARCH CENTER

 - TERMINATION FOR DEFAULT

-- Buyer may, by written notice, terminate the whole or any part of a Purchase Order for default in either of the following circumstances:
+- Buyer may, by written notice, terminate the whole or any part of an Order for default in either of the following circumstances:

-- if Seller fails to deliver the supplies or perform the service by the specified delivery or completion date or any extension thereof granted by Buyer in writing; or
+- if Contractor fails to perform the Work by the specified delivery or completion date or any extension thereof granted by Buyer in writing; or

-- if Seller fails to perform any of the other provisions of a Purchase Order or so fails to make progress as to endanger performance of the order in accordance with its terms and Seller does not cure such failure to Buyer's reasonable satisfaction within a period of ten (10) business days after receipt of notice from Buyer specifying such failure.
+- if Contractor fails to perform any of the other provisions of an Order or so fails to make progress as to endanger performance of the order in accordance with its terms and Contractor does not cure such failure to Buyer's reasonable satisfaction within a period of ten (10) business days after receipt of notice from Buyer specifying such failure.

-- In the event Buyer terminates a Purchase Order in whole or in part as provided in this clause, Buyer may procure, upon such terms and in such manner as Buyer may deem appropriate, goods similar to those so terminated, and Seller shall be liable to Buyer for any excess costs for such similar goods, provided, however, that Seller shall continue the performance of the order to the extent not terminated under the provisions of this clause.
+- In the event Buyer terminates an Order in whole or in part as provided in this provision, Buyer may procure, upon such terms and in such manner as Buyer may deem appropriate, Work similar to that so terminated, and Contractor shall be liable to Buyer for any excess costs for such similar Work, provided, however, that Contractor shall continue the performance of the order to the extent not terminated under the provisions of this clause.

-- If the failure to perform is caused by the default of a vendor or subcontractor to Seller, and if such default arises out of causes beyond the control of both the Seller and the vendor or subcontractor, and without the fault or negligence of either of them, Seller shall not be liable for any excess costs for failure to perform, unless the goods to be furnished by the vendor or subcontractor were obtainable from other sources in sufficient time to permit Seller to meet the required delivery schedule.
-No cause shall constitute a basis for excusable delay unless Seller has notified Buyer in writing of the existence of such cause within ten (10) business days from the beginning thereof.
+- If the failure to perform is caused by the default of a vendor or subcontractor to Contractor, and if such default arises out of causes beyond the control of both the Contractor and the vendor or subcontractor, and without the fault or negligence of either of them, Contractor shall not be liable for any excess costs for failure to perform, unless the Work to be furnished by the vendor or subcontractor were obtainable from other sources in sufficient time to permit Contractor to meet the required delivery schedule.
+No cause shall constitute a basis for excusable delay unless Contractor has notified Buyer in writing of the existence of such cause within ten (10) business days from the beginning thereof.

-- If a Purchase Order is terminated under this clause, Buyer, in addition to any other rights provided in this section, may require Seller to transfer title and deliver to Buyer in the manner and to the extent directed by Buyer (i) any completed goods, and (ii) any partially completed goods and materials, parts, components, tools, dies, jigs, fixtures, plans, specifications, drawings, information, and contract rights (hereinafter called "contract materials") as the Seller has specifically produced or specifically acquired for the performance of such part of the Purchase Order as has been terminated; and the Seller shall upon direction of Buyer, protect and preserve property in the possession of Seller in which Buyer has an interest.
-Payment for completed goods delivered or rendered to and accepted by Buyer shall be at the Purchase Order price.
-Payment for contract materials delivered to and accepted by Buyer, and for the protection and preservation of property, shall be in an amount agreed upon by Seller and Buyer.
-Buyer may withhold from amounts otherwise due Seller for such completed goods or contract materials such sums as Buyer determines to be necessary to protect Buyer against loss because of outstanding liens or claims of former lien holders.
+- If an Order is terminated under this clause, Buyer, in addition to any other rights provided in this Section, may require Contractor to transfer title and deliver any completed or partially completed materials, parts, components, tools, dies, jigs, fixtures, plans, specifications, drawings, information, and contract rights (hereinafter called "contract materials") as the Contractor has specifically produced or specifically acquired for the performance of such part of the Order as has been terminated; and the Contractor shall upon direction of Buyer, protect and preserve property in the possession of Contractor in which Buyer has an interest.
+Payment for completed Work delivered or rendered to and accepted by Buyer shall be at the Order price.
+Payment for contract materials incident to the Work delivered to and accepted by Buyer shall be equal to the materials reasonable value.

-- If, after notice of termination of this contract under this provision, it is determined for any reason that Seller was not in default, or that the default was excusable, the rights and obligations of the parties shall be the same as if the notice of termination had been issued pursuant to Section 14 entitled "Termination for Convenience."
+- If, after notice of termination of this contract under this provision, it is determined for any reason that Contractor was not in default, or that the default was excusable, the rights and obligations of the parties shall be the same as if the notice of termination had been issued pursuant to Paragraph 13 entitled "Termination for Convenience."

 - TERMINATION FOR CONVENIENCE

-- Upon receipt of a notice of termination and except as otherwise directed by Buyer, Seller will:
+- Upon receipt of a notice of termination and except as otherwise directed by Buyer, Contractor will:

-- promptly advise the Buyer of the quantities of applicable work and material on hand or purchased prior to termination and the most favorable disposition that the Seller can make thereof;
+- promptly advise the Buyer of the quantities of applicable work and material on hand or purchased prior to termination and the most favorable disposition that the Contractor can make thereof;.

 - comply with the Buyer’s instruction regarding transfer and disposition of title to the possession of such work and material; and

-- submit all claims resulting from such termination within sixty (60) calendar days after receipt of such notice of termination the Seller will submit all its claims resulting from such termination.
+- submit all claims resulting from such termination within sixty (60) calendar days after receipt of such notice of termination the Contractor will submit all its claims resulting from such termination.

-- Buyer will have the right to check such claims at any reasonable time or times by inspecting and auditing records, facilities, work or material of the Seller relating to the order.
-Seller shall keep these records for one year after final settlement without cost to Buyer.
+- Buyer will have the right to check such claims at any reasonable time or times by inspecting and auditing records, work, or material of the Contractor relating to the order.
+Contractor shall keep these records for one year after final settlement without cost to Buyer.

-- Buyer will pay the Seller, without duplication, the order price for finished work previously delivered and accepted by the Buyer, the reasonable value or cost (whichever is higher) of work in process and raw material allocable to the terminated work based on any audit the Buyer may conduct and on generally accepted accounting principles less the reasonable value or cost (whichever is higher) of any items used or sold by the Seller or Seller’s subcontractor.
+- Buyer will pay the Contractor, without duplication, the order price for finished work previously delivered and accepted by the Buyer, the reasonable value or cost (whichever is higher) of work in process and raw material allocable to the terminated work based on any audit the Buyer may conduct and on generally accepted accounting principles less the reasonable value or cost (whichever is higher) of any items used or sold by the Contractor or Contractor’s subcontractor.

-- Upon failure of Seller to submit the Seller’s termination claim within the time allowed, Buyer may determine, on the basis of information available to Buyer, the amount, if any due to Seller in respect to the termination.
+- Upon failure of Contractor to submit the Contractor’s termination claim within the time allowed, Buyer may determine, on the basis of information available to Buyer, the amount, if any due to Contractor in respect to the termination.

 - Payment made under this clause will constitute the Buyer’s only liability in the event this order is terminated hereunder.

-- Notwithstanding the above provision, Buyer shall have the right, at its own election, and without releasing any obligation, liability, or undertaking of Seller to indemnify Buyer hereunder, to:
+- Notwithstanding the above provision, Buyer shall have the right, at its own election, and without releasing any obligation, liability, or undertaking of Contractor to indemnify Buyer hereunder, to:

 - cooperate in the defense of such claim,